 Lo and behold, the man behind the megaphone Vikram Bhatt too has a fleeting cameo and gets to mouth the dialogue of the decade- 'Why be a candlelit when you can be the sun!'
 Point noted, sirjee!

 Prakash Kutty's lens beautifully captures the vintage era and its lavishness.
 The dim-lit indoors too add a certain drama in the mood.
 Sadly, the poorly-done VFX is a big let-down.

 1921's a tedious watch; blame it on its run-time which stretches the narrative as a bubble-gum making you feel stuck in that era forever even when the end credits roll.

 The background score is point on throughout the film.
 Sun Le Zara and Kuch Iss Tarah strikes a chord and impresses.

-A lackluster love-story and unintentionally funny 'scares' is all that 1921 has to offer.
+A lacklustre love story and unintentionally funny 'scares' are all that 1921 has to offer.
 Watch this Karan Kundrra- Zareen Khan starrer at your own risk!